 Have you ever tried to study in a place that is distracting and noisy?
 Homework that should take you a half hour to finish has stretched out to an hour or two because of all the distractions.
 If you want to limit the amount of time you spend studying, this means that you must find a quiet place that will be free of anything that is bothersome and disruptive.
 You will be able to finish your homework much quicker.

 There are certain subjects where no matter how much you study you just can’t get the grades you want in the class.
 Rather than trying to bribe your professor for a better grade, you should look into finding a tutor.
 In fact, figure out who the brightest students are in your class and ask them if they would like to form a study group.
 If they don’t, then ask them if you can hire them as a tutor.
 Studying with them for an hour could be the same as you studying on your own for several.
 Your college or university may also have campus groups and clubs that organize study sessions.

 College professors like to give little hints here and there about what is going to be on the exam and academic tasks.
 However, you won’t ever know about these tips if you are skipping classes and sleeping in.
 If you pay close attention in class, you will know exactly which areas to focus on in your studies.

 6. Streamline Your Notes

-7. Flashcards Work
+7. Use Flashcards